Integrations

 - Add a Generic Webhook extension

-- Paste the Runframe URL
+- Paste the Runframe webhook URL

 - Configure which services should send webhooks